Soba101/expensetrack/README.md

 ## Mobile Receipt Upload Flow

-1. User taps 'Upload Receipt' and selects or captures an image using the device's camera or gallery.
+1. User taps '**Upload Receipt**' button on the **Dashboard screen** and selects or captures an image using the device's camera or gallery.
 2. The app converts the image to a base64 string.
 3. The app sends the image to the backend's /api/receipts/ endpoint.
 4. The backend performs OCR and returns extracted data (date, amount, vendor, etc.).